 You know that many of the schools already use it.

-Schools facing challenges such as violence or vandalism on campus find school security cameras an aid to identifying and resolving issues as they arise.
+Schools facing challenges such as violence or vandalism on campus find school security cameras an aid in identifying and resolving issues as they arise.

 Moreover, video cameras can be improved with facial recognition and video analytics features.
 And they could another source of information for EWS, if integrated.